 Canvasflow's XFlow service can import, process and convert print ready PDF's for use with any connected publish channel.

-The XFlow PDF import can process almost any PDF, but for best results please see below for the recommended PDF guidelines.
+The XFlow PDF import can process almost any PDF, but for best results please see below for the recommended guidelines.

 - All text and fonts should be fully embedded in the PDFs